gasangw/NestJS-Interview-Questions-And-Answers/README.md

     Serialization and deserialization are fundamental concepts in computer science, not just in NestJS.
 They are used when data needs to be converted into a format that can be stored or transmitted and then reconstructed later.

     `Serialization:` This is the process of converting a data structure or object state into a format that can be stored (for example, in a file or memory buffer) or transmitted (for example, across a network connection link) and reconstructed later (possibly in a different computer environment).
+For more about serialization you can check [here](https://docs.nestjs.com/techniques/serialization).

     `Deserialization:` This is the reverse process of serialization, where the serialized format is converted back into an actual object in memory.